-How to Keep the Image Continuously Rotated?
+How to Keep the Image Continuously Rotating?

 - 1. Choose the mouse pointer mode Navigate. - 2.
 Click with the mouse button in the image and hold the button down while you move the mouse (hold + drag).
 The image on screen is rotated towards the direction the mouse is dragged. - 3.
 Release the mouse button while still dragging the mouse (the speed used to drag the mouse determines the speed of rotation of the image).
-The image now rotates continuously.
+The image now rotates continuously. - 4.
+To stop the continued rotation re-click anywhere in the image area.